ggabbiani/OFL/orthodocs/foundation/core.md

 fl_parm_components(debug,label)
 ```

-When «debug» is true check if component is marked for debugging
+When «debug» is not undef, checks if component «label» is marked for debugging

 ---